James (“Jim”) W. Pruett, Ph.D.; D.Min.

 Diplomate, American Association of Pastoral Counselors (AAPC)

-- Psychotherapist, Association for Clinical Pastoral Education (ACPE)
+- Psychotherapist and Trainer for Spiritually Integrated Psychotherapists (SIP), Association for Clinical Pastoral Education (ACPE)

 - Diplomate (Dual: Psychotherapy and Education), Pastoral Counselor, and Board Certified Clinical Chaplain (BCCC), College of Pastoral Supervision and Psychotherapy (CPSP)